-If you’re looking for a taste of Japan but you’re not a huge fan of raw fish, gyoza or miso, then we’ve got the perfect solution to satisfy your appetite.
-Thanks to one of our local Aussie gourmet salt producers, you can simply sprinkle as little, or as much, of Tokyo 2020 onto your snacks to elevate them to a level worthy of an Olympic gold medal.
+If you’re looking for a taste of Japan but you’re not a huge fan of raw fish, gyoza or miso, then we’ve got the perfect solution to satisfy your appetite: wakame salt.
+Thanks to a local gourmet salt producer, you can now sprinkle a little Tokyo 2020 onto your TV snacks.
+It’ll elevate them to a level worthy of an Olympic gold medal.

-Over the years, I’ve spent a lot of time in Japan, mostly in Hokkaido, which is renowned for its fresh local produce, especially seafood, potatoes and dairy.
-But while I’m a huge fan of the umami flavour of many Japanese dishes, I also understand that it’s not for everyone… and the idea of eating uncooked seafood can turn some people green around the gills.
+Over the years, I’ve spent a lot of time in Japan, mostly in Hokkaido.
+This island is renowned for its fresh local produce, especially seafood, potatoes and dairy.
+But while I’m a huge fan of the umami flavour of many Japanese dishes, I also understand that it’s not for everyone.
+In fact, the idea of eating uncooked seafood can turn some people green around the gills.

 An alternative way to get into the Tokyo Olympic spirit is to season your food with a light sprinkling of wakame salt.
 Wakame is a species of kelp that’s native to the cold waters of the northwest Pacific Ocean.
-It’s the main ingredient in the traditional Japanese seaweed salad you see at most sushi joints, and it’s highly nutritious, being packed with vitamins A, C, E and K, as well as iron, calcium, copper and phosphorus.
-Wakame is also commonly added to Japanese broths and soups, but if you’re only after a subtle taste of Japan as you settle in for another week on the lounge, try these gold, silver and bronze Olympic TV snacks.
+It’s the main ingredient in the traditional Japanese seaweed salad you see at most sushi joints.
+It’s also highly nutritious, being packed with vitamins A, C, E and K, iron, calcium, copper and phosphorus.
+Wakame is also commonly added to Japanese broths and soups.
+But if you’re only after a subtle taste of Japan as you settle in for another week on the lounge, try these gold, silver and bronze Olympic TV snacks.

 Gold: oven-baked wakame fries with Kewpie mayonnaise